tuanlda78202/geminio/README.md

 ## Overview

-As part of Google for Developers' mission to build for the community, I am thrilled to share the comprehensive workflow of the web application I will be presenting at the AI booth during Google I/O Extended Hanoi 2024.
-This application, named "Bông”, is a real-time VLM web app featuring both voice input and output capabilities.
+As part of Google for Developers' mission to build for the community, the comprehensive workflow of the web application presented at the AI booth during Google I/O Extended Hanoi 2024 is shared.
+This application, named 'Bông', is a real-time VLM web app featuring both voice input and output capabilities.

 | ![Architecture](https://github.com/tuanlda78202/geminio/blob/main/public/bong.png) |
 |:--:|